smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/README.md

 #### Optional: Call the Codebeat configuration script without using the setup script
 If you want to copy the Codebeat configuration files without integrating the setup script you can call `Submodules/SMF-iOS-CommonProjectSetupFiles/Codebeat/copy-codebeat-config.sh` directly.

-## Scripts to be called manually or by the CI

-### MetaJSON

-MetaJSON files are custom SMF JSON files which contains various information about the projects itself.
-These information is used to automatically update some generated confluence pages with eg. the app compatibility page and an overview over all used pods.

-The scripts which create the MetaJSON files aren't called during the build phase locally but during fastlane builds of Alpha apps.
-The CI commits these JSON files to the projects repos.